Ericlkl/CSIRO-Search-Engine/README.md

 ## Unit Test

 Unit test is implemented in the front-end side.
-It is for checking the front-end website works as expected
+It is for checking the front-end website works as expected.
+Files are located in client/src/Components/test and client/src/reducers/test.
+NOTE: Moving the folders outside the client folder will cause compilation errors.

 ```
 1. You must successfully run the website first